September 2021 Review

-We are aware of at least two reports in September 2019 concerning gun deaths:
+We are aware of at least three reports in September 2021 concerning gun deaths:

 Armed Domestic Violence and/or Victim Known to Perpetrator

-We are aware of at least four reports in September 2019 that we believe to be armed domestic violence and/or victim known to perpetrator, including:
+We are aware of at seven reports in September 2021 which we believe to be armed domestic violence and/or victim known to perpetrator, including:

-We are aware of at least five reports in September 2019 that we believe relate to licensed gun owners/dealers/legal guns and ammunition, including:
+We are aware of at least one report in September 2021 which we believe to relate to the above:

-In addition, we note at least three incidents that involved the use of police Tasers.
+We note at least seven reports involving the use of police Tasers, including:

 Animal Death and Injury

-We are aware of at least nine reports in September 2019 of animal cruelty and/or death involving a gun, including:
+We are aware of at least five reports in September 2021 of animal cruelty and/or death involving a gun, including:

 Imitation, Airsoft, airguns and BB guns do not currently require a licence in England or Wales.
 These guns are responsible for many gun injuries to both humans and animals.